BigRoy/vrayformayaUtils/README.md

 - Fast and easy to use

-On the to-do list is adding a framework around objectProperties and then we should have covered the two main areas (attributes and objectProperties) that benefit from automatisation.

 There might be a focus in the future to do some (PySide?)
 GUI elements that aid in the v-ray for maya workflow.